olincollege/baba-chess/README.md

 - That's all! you should see the following prompt on the screen:
 ```
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
-Hello and Welcome to Baba-Chess 1.2, a simple text-based Python
+Hello and welcome to BabaChess 1.2, a simple text-based Python
 implementation of a chess board.
 In order to make a
 move on the board, please enter your moves in Long Algebraic
 Notation (ie. e2-e4).
 When prompted to move, there are three valid movetypes.